richtea/Swashbuckle.AspNetCore.HealthChecks/CONTRIBUTING.md

 ## Reporting bugs

 If something isn't working how you expect it to, it might be a bug in the code.
-Please create an issue to let us know, and tag it with the `bug` tag.
+Please create an issue to let us know, and tag it with the https://github.com/richtea/Swashbuckle.AspNetCore.HealthChecks/labels/type%3A%20bug tag.

 When filing a bug, please explain: